pfsense/docs/source/trafficshaper/diffserv.rst

 Traffic Shaping with Differentiated Services (DiffServ) Identifiers
 ===================================================================

-pfSense supports **Differentiated services** (**DiffServ**) for traffic filtering or queue assignments.
+pfSense® software supports **Differentiated services** (**DiffServ**) for traffic filtering or queue assignments.
 DiffServ takes the place of the outdated **Type of service** (**TOS**).
 DiffServ uses the upper six bits of the TOS field in the IP header (the six bits being called the *DiffServ Code Point field*), while the lower two bits are reserved for Explicit Congestion Notification (ECN).

-Unless appropriately configured, pfSense ignores the content of the DiffServ Code Point (DSCP) field.
+Unless appropriately configured, pfSense software ignores the content of the DiffServ Code Point (DSCP) field.
 To prioritize traffic, the :doc:`traffic-shaping-guide` needs to be set up accordingly.

-.. warning:: pfSense *does not* support the setting or changing of DiffServ values, only matching.
+.. warning:: pfSense software *does not* support the setting or changing of DiffServ values, only matching.

 Supported DiffServ Code Point Values
 ------------------------------------